aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/04-launch-ec2.md

 In this section you will launch an Amazon EC2 instance which will be used in the next section to mount the filesystem created in section a.

-1. Click [here](https://console.aws.amazon.com/ec2/home) to navigate to your EC2 dashboard on AWS console..
+1. Navigate to the EC2 Dashboard [here](https://console.aws.amazon.com/ec2/home) to navigate to your EC2 dashboard on AWS console..

 2. On the EC2 dashboard click on **Launch instance** button